-Perhaps, you’ve noticed that the grill temperature numbers are flashing on the LCD screen.
+Have you noticed that the grill temperature numbers are flashing on the LCD screen of your Pit Boss?.

 Although it may sound like a frustrating issue, we have the solutions to help you quickly resolve it.